danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

-`AccountCloser` is a background job that clears the user's subscription data from our database — things like resetting subscription type and status fields.
+`AccountCloser` is a background job that clears the user's subscription data from our database: things like resetting subscription type and status fields.

 This seems straightforward.
-But during testing of the third failure email for yearly subscribers, I noticed something wrong: they were receiving the monthly version of the closure email — the one warning about permanent data deletion — instead of the yearly version reassuring them their data would be preserved.
+But during testing of the third failure email for yearly subscribers, I noticed something wrong: they were receiving the monthly version of the closure email (the one warning about permanent data deletion) instead of the yearly version reassuring them their data would be preserved.

 The webhook logs told the story.
 As visible in the terminal running `stripe listen --forward-to...`, when the third payment fails, Stripe sends two events in quick succession: